neurostuff/NiMARE/docs/guide/cbma.rst

         you will likely find many papers that report both 3-back > control and 1-back > control results, as well as many papers that only report 3-back > 1-back results.

-        In the case of the
+        In the case of the former, the standard approach is to perform a subtraction analysis.
+        In the latter case, you would perform a single univariate meta-analysis.
+        Unfortunately, you cannot combine the two sets of results.

     1. Create two Dataset objects.
     2. Perform a meta-analysis on each Dataset.
     3. Perform a subtraction analysis comparing the two Datasets.
     4. Perform a conjunction analysis assessing convergence between the two meta-analyses.
-    5. Run FociCounter on all meta-analysis results.
+    5. Run :class:`~nimare.diagnostics.FociCounter` or :class:`~nimare.diagnostics.Jackknife` on all meta-analysis results.
+    6. Run :func:`~nilearn.reporting.get_clusters_table` on all meta-analysis results.
-    6. Plot significant results.
+    7. Plot significant results.

 3. Large-scale analyses on a database.